| Habitat MachinesPhotoeye Gallery

 nicely into the sets of Terry Gilliam's clanking dystopia "Brazil."
 Or perhaps post-crash Dubai.

-ordinances or the laws of physics, he said, after noting the blandness of most residential
+Mr. Trautrimas became interested in the idea of creating fanciful dwellings unfettered by zoning ordinances or the laws of physics, he said, after noting the blandness of most residential

 development.
 "What Frank Gehry and Zaha Hadid are doing on a commercial scale would be so cool